chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 You made it through the entire tutorial, congratulations!
 You should now have a good understanding of rules-based planning, and you should be able to find the information you need to continue creating deployment rules.

-The code discussed in this tutorial is available in the rules demo plugin, which you can download from [GitHub](https://github.com/xebialabs/xl-deploy-samples/tree/master/rules-demo-plugin).
+The code discussed in this tutorial is available in the rules demo plugin, which you can find in the `samples` directory of your XL Deploy installation.
 Also, the demo plugin contains additional examples.

 If you would like to change the behavior of an existing plugin, you can disable predefined rules and redefine the behavior with new rules.
 For more information about this, refer to [Disable a rule](/xl-deploy/how-to/disable-a-rule.html).